agriffis/arongriffis.com/site/_posts/2017-02-16-openedx-ficus-libvirt.md

 Fedora 25 [supplies Vagrant 1.8.5](https://apps.fedoraproject.org/packages/vagrant),
 but patched for the NFS bug.
-I recommend using the distro-supplied package, and plan to patch the Vagrantfile to allow it.
+I recommend using the distro-supplied package, and planning to patch the Vagrantfile to allow it.
 (My modified Vagrantfile below does just that.)

     $ sudo dnf install vagrant
     $ vagrant -v